zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Use Case Diagram (Inbound Call)](./diagrams/UseCaseDiagram-InboundCall.png)

 ## **Activity Diagrams**
+These diagrams help to visualise the behaviour of the system and actors across multiple use cases, including decisions and the flow of what happens, still not describing the how.
+The diagrams below show this in regards to outbound and inbound calls respectively:
 ### Activity Diagram - Outbound Calls
 ![Image of Travel Company Activity Diagram (Outbound Call)](./diagrams/ActivityDiagram-OutboundCall.png)